TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 taito conventions
 ```

-The aforementioned command should display the following version control conventions defined by taito-cli, unless your organization has overridden some of them.
+The aforementioned command should display the following version control conventions defined by Taito CLI, unless your organization has overridden some of them.

 ```
 Environment branches: